 Given that beacons are designed for use in winter conditions and a lifeline when buried under feet of snow, you’d assume that they’re incredibly durable and highly waterproof.
 Unfortunately, however, that’s not entirely the case.
 Whereas some equipment like headlamps and watches are subjected to drop testing and given industry-standard waterproof ratings, beacons have no such requirements.
 For this reason, we recommend limiting your beacon’s exposure to the elements by keeping it safely stowed close to your body and always underneath your outer layers.
 Some models are slightly more robust than others, including BCA’s rubber-encased Tracker4, but most forego added durability measures.

 Unlike safety equipment like a rope or airbag, avalanche beacons also do not have stated lifespans.
 That said, it is absolutely essential that your beacon be in good working condition.
 Mammut, for example, recommends that you have your beacon serviced every 3,000 hours or 3 years, where their technicians will do a far more comprehensive check than the beacon is able to do in its self-test mode.
 In the event that your beacon does malfunction, most manufacturers offer 2- to 3-year warranties.
-And keep an eye out for possible recalls too—recently, PIEPS and Black Diamond issued an immediate recall for all PIEPS DSP beacons (including the DSP Sport, DSP Pro, and DSP Pro Ice) due to a faulty lock mechanism that results in the transceiver accidentally switching out of transmit mode.
+And keep an eye out for possible recalls too—Pieps and Black Diamond recently issued a voluntary recall for many of their beacons (including the Recon LT and Guide BT above) due to a faulty lock send/receive mechanism.
 Finally, regardless of what manufacturers recommend, our take is that it’s always better to be safe than sorry.
 If your beacon is having issues or you notice anything “off,” don’t postpone getting a replacement or sending it in for repair.